durjoy822/hospital/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE
+                       Version 3, 19 November 2007